GuptaTanay/Speco/README.md

 1. Dictionary.<br>
 2. News.<br>

-This application communicates with SOAP webservices which return resources in the from of XML, this XML is the parsed using SAXParsers.
+This application communicates with SOAP webservices which return resources in the from of XML, this XML is the parsed using SAXParsers.<br>

+> <b> TODO: Detailed README to be updated, paused due to placements</b>